September 2013 Newsletter

 My Favourite Reviews: What and How

 My Favourite Reviews invites your guests, past and present, to post a description of their favourite things about your cottage.
 It's just about their favourite things, though.
 We've seen and heard too many horror stories of review sites being abused with unfair and often untruthful postings.
-Let's face it, if you really wanted to, it's always possible to find something to be negative about in just about any cottage.
+Let's face it: if you really wanted to, it's always possible to find something to be pessimistic about in just about any cottage.
 What we want to do is to allow people to see what others enjoyed about your cottage.

-All you have to do is to e-mail your guests inviting them to list their favourite things about your cottage or their holiday, giving them the link to your page.
+You can e-mail your guests to invite them to list their favourite things about your cottage or their holiday and give them the link to your page.

 When guests submit their reviews, they'll come to us to moderate.
 Negative comments will not be permitted.
 Assuming the review complies with the criteria, we'll publish it and let you know it is live for you to check.
 Should you have any concerns about it, just let us know.